develosi/highway-code-quiz/README.md

 #### First time Visitor Goals

-* I want to take to play the quiz quickly on my phone at any time, anywhere.
+* I want to play the quiz quickly on my phone at any time, anywhere.
-* I want the game to be functional and responsive to my device.
+* I want the game to be functional and responsive on my device.
 * I want the game to be easy to understand and navigate.

 #### Returning Visitor Goals